thatstar/voroana/README.md

 Additionaly, a set of analysis functions based on Voronoi analysis are provided:

 1. Bond orient order ($q_{l}$, $Q_{l}$, $W_{l}$, $\hat{W}_{l}$) for arbitrary angular moment order $l$  with the neighbor information from Voronoi analysis.
 Face area weighted version can be specified if required.
+2. self intermediate scattering function for all or selected atoms with a specified voronoi index.